 “I seriously can’t deal with this so early,” said Molly getting out of bed and heading to her suitcase.
 “I’m taking a shower.”

 “What?
 I got to explore Venice.
 How often will I be here?”
-I asked, but Molly just rolled her eyes at me, walked into the bathroom with her shower supplies, and closed the bathroom door behind her.
+I asked, but Molly just rolled her eyes at me, walked into the bathroom with her shower supplies, and slammed the bathroom door closed.